 Funding opportunities

 Collaborations led by UK academic researchers can bid for up to £100,000 for dataset creation projects through this call, which aims to encourage development of new datasets supporting scientific advancement and technological innovation.
-On this page you can find all details and documentation associated with the call, which closes on 24 February 2026.
+On this page you can find all details and documentation associated with the call, which closes at 5pm GMT, 24 February 2026.

 Overview